 Goes well with: Casseroles, bacon, cheese, salads, tea, roasted and ground for use as a healthy coffee substitute.

-What to eat: For eating choose the buds, the petals are better for decoration.
-Eat raw or cooked.
+What part to eat: Choose the buds for consumption; the petals are better for decoration.
+Dandelion greens can be eaten raw or cooked.

 6. Day Lily

-The day lily has a faint taste of vegetables with a hint of sweetness.
+The day lily has a faint taste of vegetables with a mildly sweet undertone.
 This flower should not be confused with the Tiger Lily which should never be consumed as it is poisonous.

-Goes well with: The tubers are excellent in casseroles or stir frys.
+Goes well with: The tubers are excellent in casseroles or stir-fries.
 The flowers are best for decoration in salads and desserts.

-What to eat: Saute the unopened buds or the tubers and use the flowers for decoration.
-The stalks are very tough and unpleasant to eat.
+What part to eat: Saute the unopened buds or the tubers and use the flowers for decoration.
+The stalks are tough and unpleasant to eat.

-Goes well with: Cordial, tea, salads and as a sour or dessert decoration.
-It is one of the ingredients used to make the liquor, Chartreuse.
+Goes well with: Cordial, tea, salads, and as a dessert decoration.
+It is one of the ingredients used to make Chartreuse.

-What to eat: The petals are best part to eat.
+What part to eat: Petals are the best part to eat.
 The stamen and the base offer an unpleasant bitter taste.